floriangbh/FacebookImagePicker/README.md

 ![Preview](https://github.com/terflogag/GBHFacebookImagePicker/raw/master/preview.png)

+## Features

+- Login with Facebook SDK and display user's Albums
+- Display pictures of each albums
+- Handling denied photo's access
+- Select and get URL of the picked picture

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.